-For fiscal 2010, base salary remained the same as for fiscal 2009 considering the economic context.
-Therefore, it reflects the principles established under the updated review of the Comparative Group conducted for fiscal 2009, as well as on the other above-mentioned criteria then considered.
-For Named Executive Officers, individual performance is measured based on the achievement of objectives determined annually by the executive together with the Chief Executive Officer and, with respect to the Chief Executive Officer, with the Corporate Governance Committee.
+For Named Executive Officers, individual performance is measured based on the achievement of objectives determined annually by the executive officer together with the Chief Executive Officer and, with respect to the Chief Executive Officer, with the Corporate Governance Committee.
 Reference is made to the section "Position Descriptions" of this Circular for a description of the annual review process of the Chief Executive Officer's performance.

-Base salary is competitive with the third quartile of salaries paid by the corporations in the Canadian Comparative Group.
-Mr. Brockman's base salary is competitive with the first quartile of salaries paid in the US Comparative Group which is below the Company's compensation objectives.
-However, as the compensation for executive officers remained unchanged for fiscal 2010, in light of the economic context, the Corporate Governance Committee agreed to postpone to fiscal 2011 adjustments to Mr. Brockman's base salary aimed at better reflecting his position and experience.
+Base salary of the executive officers was increased in fiscal 2011 and is competitive with the third quartile of salaries paid by the corporations in the Canadian Comparative Group.
+Mr. Brockman's base salary was determined to be within the first quartile of salaries paid in the US Comparative Group, which is below the Company's compensation objectives, and was therefore increased to better reflect his position and experience.
+Mr. Brockman's salary for fiscal 2011 is competitive with the median to the third quartile of salaries paid in the US Comparative Group.